Vaccines – A Few More Things to Consider

 Let us start with a few questions.
 Have vaccines eradicated disease and saved millions of lives over the years?
 Absolutely!
 Does that mean we should all hop in line for a shot anytime a new shot comes out?
 Absolutely not!

-There are a few things that we should know before we get any shot.
+We should know a few things before we get any shot.
 First, we must understand that not all vaccines are made the same way, and we must also understand that not all vaccines eradicate the disease.
 Just look at the flu vaccine.
 It has been around for a while, and we still have the flu.
 Furthermore, there are various types of vaccines; some are much safer than others.
 For example, some vaccines use a denatured virus and can be a little more dangerous, while some use only specific proteins of the virus and are considered highly safe.
 I’ll leave a link with more information on this at the bottom.

 Now, we know that the principle of vaccination is sound.
 That doesn’t mean they’re perfect, though.
-In fact, we’ve known all of this for quite some time.
+We’ve known all of this for quite some time.
 For the most part, I don’t think these facts are in question by most.
-However, the question that’s really on the minds of those concerned about vaccines is whether or not the additives are dangerous.
+However, the question on the minds of those concerned about vaccines is whether or not the additives are dangerous.

 So let’s ask the question the way it should be stated: what about the additives, and why do they add them?
 Vaccines can contain adjuvants, preservatives, and low levels of contaminants that find their way into the vaccines during manufacturing.
 Before we get into the potential dangers, let’s talk about what these things really are.